bug-vt/simple_tcp/README.md

 - Protocol format: sequence number + data.
 - The sender keeps a list of pending segments.
 We will call the list the sender window.
 - The sender transmits the next segment k when the size of the sender window is smaller than the maximum window size.
 Then, the sender place the transmitted segment in the sender window.
-- When the sender receives an ACK for segment k, the sender removes all segments that have sequence number less than equal to k from the sender window (cumulative ACK).
+- When the sender receives an ACK for segment k, the sender removes all segments that have sequence number less than equal to k from the sender window (cumulative ACKs).
 - Periodically check and retransmit the expired segment inside the sender window (Not received ACK for that segment after a certain time).

 ### Receiver
 - Protocol format: ACK number.
-- When the receiver receives a segment, send back ACK with a corresponding sequence number.
+- When the receiver receives a segment, send back ACK with a sequence number that the receiver has successfully received in-order (cumulative ACKs).
 - The receiver keeps track of a list of received segments.
 If a duplicate segment arrives, ignore it.
 We will call the list the receiver window.
 - The receiver also keeps track of the next expected segment.
 When the next expected segment arrives, the receiver print all the in-order segments up to the next hole (missing segment) of the sequence inside the receiver window.